emenmousavi/LightCC/README.md

     python lightcc.py
     ```

-The script will prompt you to choose from a menu of options, including generating a random credit card number, validating a credit card number, testing payment processing, and obtaining credit card details.
+The script will prompt you to choose from a menu of options, including validating a credit card number, testing payment processing, and obtaining credit card details.

 ## Options

 - Validate a credit card number
-  - This option will prompt you to enter a credit card number, which will be validated using the BINList API.
+  - This option prompts you to enter a credit card number, which will be validated using the BINList API.

 - Test payment processing
-  - This option will prompt you to enter a credit card number and an amount, and then submit a payment request to a test payment processing endpoint.
+  - This option prompts you to enter a credit card number and an amount, and then submits a payment request to a test payment processing endpoint.

 - Get credit card details
   - This option will prompt you to enter a credit card number and will return details about the credit card, including the card scheme, type, brand, and issuing country.